Introducing Expanded MiDOG Testing

 The MiDOG Workflow

-How to Order Expanded MiDOG Testing (No Workflow Disruption)
+How to Order Expanded MiDOG Testing

-1. Order through the MiDOG Portal
+1. Order your testing supplies through the MiDOG Portal

 4. Submit as usual using the same packaging and shipping workflow

-5. Receive your report through your standard results workflow
+5. Receive your report in 48 hours

 Have a case that isn’t resolving?